graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 * `PerField`: Each field of a query is evaluated individually allowing a data response to be generated that includes data the user can access and `null` values for those fields the user cannot access.
 Any unauthorized fields will also register an error in the response.

 * `PerRequest`: All fields of a query are validated BEFORE execution.
-If the current user does not have access to 1 or more fields the entire request is denied and an error message generated.
+Each field is validated individually, using its own authorization and authentication requirements.
+If the current user does not have access to 1 or more requested fields the entire request is denied and an error message generated.

 > See [Subscription Security](../advanced/subscriptions#security--query-authorization) for additional considerations regarding authorization and subscriptions.